Credit Cards 101: Credit Card Basics

 Credit card pre-selected offers

-Have you ever gotten a pre-selected offer by mail or email?
+Have you ever gotten a pre-selected offer for a credit card by mail or email?
 This typically means a card issuer has prescreened you for an offer by checking factors like your payment history (they usually do this by performing a soft credit inquiry).
-A pre-selected offer can mean you’ve passed the prescreening process.
+A pre-selected offer can mean you have a good chance of being approved for the credit card.

 However, keep in mind that you’ll still need to apply for the card.
 The pre-selected offer does not guarantee your application will be approved.